hypothesis/pyramid-sanity/README.md

 ### Tweens that raise non-ASCII redirects

-`pyramid_sanity` protects against non-ASCII redirects raised by your app's views by safely encoding them, but it can't protect against _other tweens_ that raise non-ASCII redirects.
+`pyramid-sanity` protects against non-ASCII redirects raised by your app's views by safely encoding them, but it can't protect against _other tweens_ that raise non-ASCII redirects.
 For example this tween might cause a WSGI server (like Gunicorn) that's serving your app to crash with `UnicodeEncodeError`: